krgamestudios/Toy/c-api/toy_reffunction_h.md

 # toy_reffunction.h

-This header defines the Toy_RefFunction structure, as well as all of the related utilities.
+This header defines the Toy_RefFunction structure, as well as all the related utilities.

 See [Toy_RefString](toy_refstring_h.md) for more information about the reference pattern.